limbernie/WSHooker/README.md

 ## Features

-GootUnloader has several features over AMSI when it comes to analyzing and unpacking malicious scripts.
+WSHooker has several features over AMSI when it comes to analyzing and unpacking malicious scripts.

 1. Unpacks the malicious script on-the-fly and writes the unpacked code to a file for further analysis and/or to extract IOCs